Hearing loss and deafness happen when sound signals don’t reach the brain. This is caused by a problem in the hearing system.

 You have 2 options for getting a full hearing test:

-If your hearing test shows that you have hearing loss, the audiologist will explain what type and level of hearing loss you have.
-They’ll also chat to you about what treatments, including hearing aids, are available.
+If your hearing test shows that you have hearing loss, the audiologist will explain what type and level you have.
+They’ll also discuss with you what treatments, including hearing aids, are available.

 Hearing tests and any treatments you need, including high-quality hearing aids, are free through the NHS.